Is Long-Distance Marriage for You?

 One of those ultra-achieving focused kids may actually need to stay put to become captain of the swim team or first viola or to get the 19 AP classes not available in the Mojave desert.
 The only thing you can do with teenagers is ASK THEM WHAT THEY WANT.
 Then run with that.

-Jacey Eckhart is the editor of SpouseBuzz.com Her newest CD “I Married a Spartan: The Care and Feeding of Your Military Marriage” is available on iTunes and Amazon.
-Send comments and suggestions to Jacey at email@example.com, on Facebook or through her website at www.jaceyeckhart.com.
+Jacey Eckhart is the former editor of SpouseBuzz.com.
+Her CD "I Married a Spartan: The Care and Feeding of Your Military Marriage" is available on iTunes and Amazon.

 |Military Marriage Family and Spouse Jacey Eckhart Featured|